byuccl/spydrnet-tmr/docs/symbiflow/index.rst

 **Note 1:** The following is intended for designs targeted for Xilinx devices.
 Other device families have not been tested yet, but can likely follow a similar procedure.

 **Note 2:** This area of Symbiflow was recently renamed to f4pga.
-This may cause one toneed to replace "symbiflow" with "f4pga" in the following.
+This may cause one to need to replace "symbiflow" with "f4pga" in the following.

 **Note 3:** Becoming familiar with Symbiflow by reviewing the various pages `here <https://f4pga-examples.readthedocs.io/en/latest/getting.html#>`_ may be helpful.